Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists templates with filtering, search, and pagination.
-It distinguishes itself from siblings like list_tags by explicitly noting that tag filtering is unsupported and directing to list_tags.
+The description clearly states the function: 'List stored Carbone templates with filtering, search, and pagination.'
+It specifies actions and resources, and distinguishes from sibling tools like list_tags by noting that tag filtering is not supported.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.